 To further open up the floor plan, Staton removed a section of the wall separating the dining room from the kitchen, creating an architectural opening between the two spaces.
 The designer then painted the dining room walls in Benjamin Moore's Gray Owl to serve as a subtle, elegant backdrop for the selected artwork on display.

-For the furnishings, Staton anchored the space with a vintage Turkish wool flat weave rug sourced from Hedgerow Edison.
+For the furnishings, Staton anchored the space with a vintage Turkish wool flat weave rug sourced from Hedgerow.
 From there, she paired a solid blonde wood dining room table and complementary chairs from Poliform with a modern, ethereal light fixture from Design Within Reach to keep things open and airy.

 In the living room, "modern furniture was carefully curated with antiques and sculptural items," explains the designer.
-"We choose to layer textures of simple textiles—wool and linen in grays, creams, and whites—for the foundation pieces," she notes.
+"We chose to layer textures of simple textiles—wool and linen in grays, creams, and whites—for the foundation pieces," she notes.

 The space also received a notable architectural update.
 "We pared down and stripped the fireplace to a simple drywall painted modern form," says Staton of the living room's standout architectural detail.
 "Marble remains on the hearth for a touch of warmth."

 "A striped felted wool rug grounds the modern sofa and mismatched midcentury modern chairs," notes Staton.
 For inquiring minds, the designer sourced the vibrant rug from Paulig through Driscoll Robbins in a custom stripe pattern.